 Cool the milk to drinking temperature (approx 37°C) by holding the bottle under cold running water.
 ALWAYS test the temperature of the milk before feeding by dripping a bit onto the inside of your wrist; the milk should feel warm, not hot.

 - Make up each feed as you need it

 - Discard any leftover milk

 Pour the required amount of formula into a sterilised bottle and seal with a sterilised teat and cap.

 Place the bottle in a bowl of hot water.
 Once the bottle is warmed through, shake it to make sure the temperature is even and test on the inside of your wrist.

 Don’t use a microwave – uneven pockets of scalding milk can form.

-Each feed you give your baby should really be freshly made, as powdered formula is not sterile.
-If you absolutely have to prepare a bottle in advance, though, read the advice from NHS Choice here.
+Each feed you give your baby should be freshly made, as powdered formula is not sterile.
+If you have to prepare a bottle in advance, you could consider using ready to feed bottles (find out more about our organic ready to feed milks here), or follow the NHS advice here.